020 8758 4758

 Lemnos lies halfway between the shores of Asia Minor and the slopes of Mount Athos.
 Indeed you can see Athos on a clear day, and they say that the holy mountain casts its shadow on Lemnos twice a year.

-Myrina, the capital, is the best place to stay.
-Bisected by a dominant Venetian Castro, it really is most attractive.
+Myrina, the capital, bisected by a dominant Venetian Castro, really is most a most attractive little town.
 The harbour is archetypal with an array of cafés and restaurants, and plenty of small shops in the narrow lanes behind.
-Elegantly crumbling neo-classical buildings and good sandy beaches lie to either side.
+Elegantly crumbling neoclassical buildings and good sandy beaches lie to either side, the most popular of which is Riha Nera - busy in season it offers plenty of sun beds (free of charge if you buy a coffee, drink or snack), a traditional taverna restaurant and a handful of beach bars serving food (music here).Romeikos in the next bay has no facilities but is lesser populated.

 They do say these old tales often have a factual basis.
 Could that old man sitting in the coffee shop be a direct descendant of Jason himself?